You're about to make the best decision of your life.

 - responses to questions about your activities, achievements, awards and any other information to support your application, which you may also supply by uploading an optional résumé [also in PDF format] within the online application form.

-- At least two of the letters should come from teachers and/or counselors who can comment on your academic qualifications.
+- At least two of the letters should come from people who can comment on your academic qualifications (teachers and counselors).

-- The third letter may be submitted from a teacher as well, or from someone who can also comment on your extracurricular activities and personal character (this could also be a counselor, or perhaps a community member, club advisor, employer, or other non-family member).
+- The third letter may come from someone who can also comment on your extracurricular activities and personal character (this could also be a teacher or counselor, but perhaps a community member, club advisor, employer, or other non-family member).

 - Letters must be submitted online to our website directly by the letter-writer.